bingaman/chicago-keys/viola.md

+Adapted from Flora of the Chicago Region by Wilhelm and Rericha

 1. Plants with leafy stems.
 	2. Plants annual; stipules foliaceous, pectinate to pinnatifid at the base.
 		3. Enlarged middle lobe of stipules entire or with a single pair of distinct teeth toward the tip; peduncles almost never more than 4 cm long | Viola rafinesquii